ucfopen/Materia/docker/README.md

 We've included Alpine, Amazon Linux 2, and Debian (default) Docker files so that you can run, test, and compare production installs.

-Note the [Dockerfiles](https://github.com/ucfopen/Materia/tree/master/docker/dockerfiles) and corrisponding Docker Compose files for each platform.
+Note the [Dockerfiles](https://github.com/ucfopen/Materia/tree/master/docker/dockerfiles) and corresponding Docker Compose files for each platform.

 To run in an Amazon Linux Docker environment, all of the above commands need to be run with an environment variable set.
 ```sh